 Manage Your Customer Engagement on Amazon is a tool, which for the first time, allows brands to market directly to their customers.
 At the moment, it is strictly for promoting newly launched products, but additional templates are expected to be added further down the line.

-Of course, while Amazon is easy to use, busy retailers don’t always have the time or resource to manage their own accounts.
+Of course, while Amazon is easy to use, busy retailers don’t always have the time or resources to manage their own accounts.
 This is where a consultant comes in handy…

 7) You don’t have to do it yourself

 Many businesses hold off diversifying to Amazon because of the work involved.
 Managing your Amazon store, creating listings and overseeing PPC efforts can be time-consuming.
-If you don’t have the time or resource to do it in house, there are Amazon consultants who can do it all for you.
+If you don’t have the time or resources to do it in-house, there are Amazon consultants who can do it all for you.